MrQR-me/docs/profile.md

 ## Free User Account
 {: .text-purple-000 }

-Your Free User Account will allow you to access the **MrQR**{: .text-purple-000 } platform and enable you to complete any **MrQR**{: .text-purple-000 } Site Forms on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
-The Site Owner will need to approve access before you can do this.

-Your profile page does not allow you to store or share any information.

-You cannot add, store, or share addresses, training records, or equipment details.
+Along with being able to complete any form on any site using the **MrQR**{: .text-purple-000 } Platform, with a Free User Account you have access to a **Basic User Profile** and a **Personal Site** where you can add multiple registers & items with images, PDF documents, text and URLs.

+### Basic User Profile
+To access your Profile page: select the Menu Icon in the top right corner of the screen > **Profile**

+From your user profile page, you can
+- Update your basic information including your Photo, Name & Email.
+- Manage your plan.
+- View and share your profile page.
+- Re-send your email verification (if required).
+- Update your password
+- Add additional security by using two factor authentication.
+- Manage and log out your active sessions on other browsers and devices.
+- Request Account Deletion.

+### Personal Site

+The MrQR Personal site, you can
+- Access your site settings
+  - Change the Name of your Personal Site
+  - Create New sites *(additional subscriptions required)*
+- Create multiple **Registers**.
+- Create multiple **Items**
+  - Add text, URLs, Images & PDF Documents
+  - Share your **Items** using the Unique **MrQR**{: .text-purple-000 } URL.

 ## Pro User Account
 {: .text-purple-000 }

-Your Pro User Account will allow you to access the **MrQR**{: .text-purple-000 } platform and enable you to complete any **MrQR**{: .text-purple-000 } Site Forms on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
-The Site Owner will need to approve access before you can do this.

-You can store and share:
+If you subscribe to our Pro User Account in addition to the basic features of the Free account, you can store and share:

 * Profile image
 * Full name